 Here are a few games from that season.

 - 8pts 9rebs 14blks

 - 14pts 17rebs 9blks

 - 14pts 12rebs 8blks

 If you want to pick on his scoring output, keep in mind that Malone, Thurl Bailey, Stockton and Griffith were combining for 80 points a game.

-The most shocking thing about his stats is how often he missed a triple double because of points.
-In his last 7 seasons he missed a triple double 5 times because he had less than 10 points and had 16 games where he was just 1-2 points, rebounds or blocks away from a triple double.
-The number of missed triple doubles is probably much higher but I can’t find his block totals during his first 3 seasons.
-Of those 3, he lead the league in blocks in 2 of those and in 1984 he averaged 10 points 11 rebounds and 5.6 blocks a game!
+The most shocking thing about his stats is how often he missed a triple-double because of points.
+In his last seven seasons, he missed a triple-double five times because he had less than 10 points; 16 games where he was just one to two points, rebounds or blocks away from a triple-double.
+The number of missed triple-doubles is probably much higher but I can’t find his block totals during his first three seasons in the league.
+Of those three, he led the league in blocks in two of those, and in 1984, he averaged 10 points, 11 rebounds and 5.6 blocks a game!